PhilippeD31/SimpleTools4QGIS/README.md

 -- Multi-layers GPKG to multiple GPKG files : extract the layers and styles
 -- Inspect BIG csv (or text) files by quickly showing their first rows
 -- Open Attributes Table FILTERED on SELECTED features
--- Convert JSON to CSV: flatten a json tree
+-- Open JSON or convert to CSV: flatten a json tree

 <table border=1 cellpadding=3 cellspacing=0>
  <thead>